janobourian/aws/smart_data_engineer/10_session.md

 * Convert JSON to Parquet/ORC (only for S3)
 * Compresions in GZIP (Redshift only admit this), ZIP, SNAPPY
 * Buffer Sizing se vacía según las reglas de tiempo y tamaño

+## Kinesis Data Analytics

+* To create tables for analysis from Kinesis Data Streams and Kinesis Data Firehose
+* It uses Apache Flink
+* Use cases:
+    * Streaming ETL
+    * Continuos generation of Insights
+    * Analytics
+* RANDOM_CUT_FOREST:
+    * Help you to detect anomaly columns